mautic/documentation/en/focus/README.md

 There are four styles supported -

-1. Bar - display a bar across the top or bottom of the page
+1. Bar - display a bar across the top or bottom of the page.
-2. Modal - a small modal window that appears centred on the page
+2. Modal - a small modal window that appears centred on the page.
 3. Notification - these are like modals but smaller and slide in from the side.
 4. Full page - also like a modal only it takes up the entire view.